Rinzii/glad-doxygen/README.md

 If a refpage covers multiple related commands, the script picks the prototype that matches the current function name.

-Update functions will end up looking like this:
+Updated functions will end up looking like this:
 ```c
 GLAD_API_CALL PFNGLVIEWPORTPROC glad_glViewport;
 /**